Python - Continue Statement

 Continue statement with Nested loop

-In the below example, continue statement skip the inner loop's block of codes whenever condition (when multiplier is either 'hi' or 'hello') is fulfilled.
+The continue statement skip the inner loop's block of codes whenever condition is fulfilled.
+In below mentioned example, program skips the inner loop for multiplier = 100.

 The output of the above code will be: